moirai-placement/moirai/README.md

-# moirai
+# Moirai
-Moirai is a device placement algorithm.
+## Moirai is a device placement algorithm.